The Journey to Realness: Transforming Pain into Beauty

 Let’s call it:

-An ode to new beginnings that tell us endings are never final if you’re still breathing.
+An ode to new beginnings that tells us endings are never final if you’re still breathing.

 Last year was, hands down, one of my worst years ever, with Covid relegated to last place on my list of profoundly crappy moments.
 After losing my husband, I had to face the truth of a heart condition that I chose to ignore for years until it reared up and took a huge bite out of my…denial.